DENTSPLY SIRONA (NASDAQ:XRAY) Updates FY24 Earnings Guidance

 DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $2.00-$2.10 for the period, compared to the consensus estimate of $2.06.
+The company provided EPS guidance of $2.00-$2.10 for the period, compared to the consensus EPS estimate of $2.06.
 The company issued revenue guidance of $3.91-$3.97 billion, compared to the consensus revenue estimate of $4.00 billion.

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
-The medical instruments supplier reported $0.42 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.42.
-The business had revenue of $953.00 million for the quarter, compared to analyst estimates of $969.45 million.
+DENTSPLY SIRONA (NASDAQ:XRAY – Get Free Report) last posted its earnings results on Thursday, May 2nd.
+The medical instruments supplier reported $0.42 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.42.
+The company had revenue of $953.00 million for the quarter, compared to the consensus estimate of $969.45 million.
 DENTSPLY SIRONA had a positive return on equity of 11.54% and a negative net margin of 2.41%.
-The company’s revenue was down 2.6% on a year-over-year basis.
+DENTSPLY SIRONA’s revenue was down 2.6% on a year-over-year basis.
 During the same quarter in the prior year, the company earned $0.39 earnings per share.
-Analysts expect that DENTSPLY SIRONA will post 2.04 earnings per share for the current year.
+On average, analysts predict that DENTSPLY SIRONA will post 2.04 earnings per share for the current year.

 DENTSPLY SIRONA Increases Dividend

-XRAY has been the subject of several recent analyst reports.
-Piper Sandler restated a neutral rating and set a $32.00 price objective (down previously from $35.00) on shares of DENTSPLY SIRONA in a research report on Friday.
-StockNews.com lowered shares of DENTSPLY SIRONA from a buy rating to a hold rating in a research note on Friday.
-Needham & Company LLC decreased their target price on shares of DENTSPLY SIRONA from $42.00 to $36.00 and set a buy rating for the company in a research note on Friday.
-Leerink Partnrs reissued an outperform rating on shares of DENTSPLY SIRONA in a report on Monday, February 26th.
-Finally, SVB Leerink initiated coverage on DENTSPLY SIRONA in a research note on Monday, February 26th.
-They set an outperform rating and a $42.00 price objective for the company.
-Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of Moderate Buy and an average target price of $36.90.
+Several research analysts have recently weighed in on the stock.
+Evercore ISI dropped their price target on shares of DENTSPLY SIRONA from $40.00 to $35.00 and set an outperform rating on the stock in a research note on Friday.
+Needham & Company LLC cut their price target on DENTSPLY SIRONA from $42.00 to $36.00 and set a buy rating for the company in a report on Friday.
+Piper Sandler reiterated a neutral rating and set a $32.00 price objective (down from $35.00) on shares of DENTSPLY SIRONA in a research note on Friday.
+Leerink Partnrs restated an outperform rating on shares of DENTSPLY SIRONA in a research note on Monday, February 26th.
+Finally, SVB Leerink initiated coverage on shares of DENTSPLY SIRONA in a research report on Monday, February 26th.
+They issued an outperform rating and a $42.00 price target for the company.
+Five equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus target price of $36.90.

 DENTSPLY SIRONA Company Profile